brighthr/CaesarCipherKata/README.md

 Depending on your initial approach, the kata itself may be quite straightforward.
 If you like, here are some ideas for requirements you could add to increase or extend the challenge:

 * Handle both uppercase and lowercase letters.
-* Crack cyphertexts which include one or more words *not* found in the word list. e.g. "BRIGHTHR".
+* Crack ciphertexts which include one or more words *not* found in the word list. e.g. "BRIGHTHR".
-* Crack cyphertexts where the words are not separated by spaces.
+* Crack ciphertexts where the words are not separated by spaces.